-Behind this research are students applying various techniques and ideas to increase understanding of genetic complexities.
-We are committed to creating a supportive and creative environment to work on compelling questions, whose answers may have direct impacts in Montana and beyond.
+Behind this research are students applying various techniques and ideas to increase understanding of robustness.
+We are committed to creating a supportive and creative environment to work on compelling questions, whose answers may have impacts in Montana and beyond.

-1. What molecular mechinisms are responsible for modulating robustness?
+1. What molecular mechanisms are responsible for modulating robustness?

 A photo of a plot at the Arthur H. Post Research Farm taken via drone flyover in May 2019.
 Subsequent photos will help analyze wheat emergence during the spring season.